pali-english/pali-english.github.io/README.md

 so where can he be traced?
 By what track would you trace that Buddha,
 who leaves no track in his infinite range?

+    Yassa jālinī visattikā,
+        Yassa: of whom
+        jālinī: weaver
+        visattikā: clinging, attachment

+    Taṇhā natthi kuhiñci netave;
+        Taṇhā: craving, thirst
+        natthi: there is not, there is none
+        kuhiñci: anywhere, in any way
+        netave: for leading, for guiding

+    Taṁ buddhamanantagocaraṁ,
+        Taṁ: that
+        buddham: Buddha
+        anantagocaraṁ: with infinite range

+    Apadaṁ kena padena nessatha.
+        Apadaṁ: trackless, pathless
+        kena: by what
+        padena: track, path
+        nessatha: would you lead, would you trace

 Ye jhānapasutā dhīrā,
 nekkhammūpasame ratā;